covidestim/dbstan/README.md

 convenient to run analyses and share data.

-The package creates a transformed representation of a `stanfit` object as entries in eight SQL tables:
+The package creates a transformed representation of a `stanfit` object as entries in nine SQL tables:

 - `stanfit.run_ids`
 - `stanfit.run_info`